sampsyo/cs6120/content/blog/2019-12-18-ml-based-phases-ordering-with-llvm/index.md

 ### Linear Regression

-To collect data points of program performance counters, optimization pass and performace difference, we randomly sampled optimization sequences as in the analysis but with random length.
-We then collect the runtimes and performance counter values without the last optimization as features.
-The performance counters we used are:
+To collect training data points, we randomly sampled optimization sequences S + P (one random optimization pass) with random length.
+We then collect the performance counter values given by running the program optimized by S together with the name of P as features, to predict the runtime reduction given by adding the last pass P. The performance counters we used are:

 - Clock per Instruction
 - Branch Misprediction Ratio